 This course is designed for those students re-entering the nursing program.
 This is a review of lab procedures taught in PN 128-Nursing Procedures.

-Semester Credit: 1 credit hour (0 lecture, 2 lab) Prerequisite: PN-0128 Nursing Procedures dosages of the more common drugs.
-Practical experience will include administration of medications, observing, and recording.
-Semester Credit: 1 credit hours.
-(0.5 lecture, 0.5 lab)
+Semester Credit: 1 credit hour (0 lecture, 2 lab) Prerequisite: PN-0128 Nursing Procedures

 PN-0140 Review of Pharmacology